Amsterdam/ggw-dashboard/README.md

 The names of the gebieden is retrieved from static/tmp/gebieden.json.
 If the name cannot be found in this document, the Gebieden API name is used.
 The gebieden.json document has been constructed on the basis of a csv file received from OIS.

+### wijkgebied - relation between wijken en gebieden

+The gebieden API does not provide for getting wijken with in a gebied Instead the wijken within the stadsdeel of the gebied are retrieved and filtered for being a wijk within the gebied The wijkgebied.json has been constructed on the basis of a bbga_gebied_hierarchy csv-file of OIS.

 ## General structure of the app